-Goran Dragic and Luka Doncic Lead Slovenia over Greece in 2017 FIBA EuroBasket; Slovenia Stays Perfect
+Goran Dragic And Luka Doncic Lead Slovenia Over Greece In 2017 FIBA EuroBasket, Slovenia Stays Perfect

 — FIBA (@FIBA) September 3, 2017

 Slovenia now has a 3-0 win-loss record in the 2017 FIBA EuroBasket and will next face Iceland on September 5.
-Greece meanwhile dropped to 1-2 and will meet Finland for their fourth game of the tournament, also on September 5.
+Greece, meanwhile, dropped to 1-2 and will meet Finland for their fourth game of the tournament, also on September 5.
 According to the Sun Sentinel, Slovenia has already clinched a spot in the knockout stage of the tournament.

 The top four teams in each group will advance to the knock stage of the 2017 FIBA EuroBasket.
-The top 6 teams at the end of the tournament automatically qualify for the 2019 FIBA Basketball World Cup to be held in China.
+The top six teams at the end of the tournament automatically qualify for the 2019 FIBA Basketball World Cup to be held in China.

-[Featured Image By Jussi Nukari/Lehtikuva/AP Images]
+[Featured Image by Jussi Nukari/Lehtikuva/AP Images]